dioptra-io/iprs/README.md

 We can make this data available to you as ClickHouse tables, which are an Amazon S3-compatible format.
 Other formats are also possible.

+## Citation

+Please cite this data as M-Lab's Sorbonne IPRS Data Set, <date range used>, or, if directly obtained from Dioptra, as The Sorbonne IPRS Data Set, <date range used>.

 # Future Development